Kudostoy0u/Scio.ly/TEAM_SHARING.md

 ### 3. API Endpoints
 The team sharing functionality is exposed through:
-- `POST /api/teams/share` - Handle code generation and team joining
+- `POST /api/teams/join-by-code` - Join a team using a permanent code (returns slug)

 ## Usage